 Prison Conduct: Perfect conduct

-Supporters: CAN-DO Foundation, Crack Open the Door, the LOHM, Families for Justice as Healing, Inmate Support, & My family will assist me with any reentry needs I will have.
+Supporters: CAN-DO Foundation, Crack Open the Door, the LOHM, Inmate Support and family will assist with any reentry needs

 Accomplishments: I have learned many skills from accounting to teaching, Computer skills, etc. During the period of years I have been incarcerated I have taken many steps to retain and refresh the skills I had prior to coming to prison.